 What are Simple Carbohydrates?

 Simple carbohydrates, as the name implies, are simple structures since they contain one or two sugar molecules linked together.
-Monosaccharides are single sugar molecules and include glucose, fructose and galactose and are the building blocks for other carbohydrates, while disaccharides are double sugar molecules and include sucrose, maltose and lactose.
+Monosaccharides are single sugar molecules and include glucose, fructose, and galactose and are the building blocks for other carbohydrates, while disaccharides are double sugar molecules and include sucrose, maltose, and lactose.
 Because simple carbohydrates are made up of shorter sugar chains, they are more quickly digested and absorbed by the body given they require less time to be broken down.

 What are Complex Carbohydrates?

 Complex carbohydrates are made up of sugar molecules that are strung together in long, complex chains, also known as oligosaccharides and polysaccharides.
-Complex carbohydrates are made up of digestible, partly digestible and indigestible starches, and for this reason, take longer for the body to break down and digest and allow for a more gradual release of energy.
-Whole grains, beans, lentils, and vegetables are all examples of foods that contain complex carbohydrates and, compared to simple carbohydrates, contain a much larger amount of fibre.
+Complex carbohydrates are made up of digestible, partly digestible, and indigestible starches, and for this reason, take longer for the body to break down and digest and allow for a more gradual release of energy.
+Whole grains, beans, lentils, and vegetables are all examples of foods that contain complex carbohydrates and, compared to simple carbohydrates, contain a much larger amount of fiber.

 Simple vs. Complex Carbohydrates: Which is Better?